thomas-mauran/LinkedOut/docs/micro-service-architecture.md

 ### Kubernetes

 Our production environment leverages Kubernetes for container orchestration.

 This powerful combination provides scalability, flexibility, and efficient management of containerized applications.

 ### Docker

-We mainly use docker in the local development environment with Docker Composes to bring up the micro services and their databases.
+We use Docker in the local development environment with Docker Composes to bring up the microservices and their databases.

-This solutions allows us to start our development stack regardless of the OS of the developper.
+This solution allows us to start our development stack without having to depend on the environment of the developer, and have more reproducible results.

 ### NATS

+NATS is a "Message-oriented Middleware": it allows services to communicate with each other easily.

+NATS is the central element in our distributed and scalable infrastructure because it provides dynamic discovery and a message broker.

+This will allow us to manage replica sets of services easily since NATS will abstract the concrete connection to the service using its mechanism of "subjects" (which are like Kafka's topics) and will load balance messages between all consumers subscribed to a subject in particular.

 We chose this solution instead of Kafka for its lightweight design, low latency and overall simplicity.